- The reason why we wrote a script to compile MacPorts

 cd /Users/Shared/Enhancements/macports_updater

-Create empty log files:
+Create the log files:

 touch macports.err.log && touch macports.out.log